This post may contain affiliate links. Please read our disclosure policy.

 - 5 ounces baby arugula

-- ¼ cup crumbled goat cheese (sub a diced avocado for paleo or dairy-free)
+- ¼ cup crumbled goat cheese (sub a diced avocado for dairy-free)

-- Preheat your BBQ to high.
-Cut the peaches in half and remove the seeds.
+- Preheat your barbecue to high.
+Cut the peaches in half and remove the pit.
 Then cut each peach half into three wedges.
 Place the peaches in a medium-sized bowl and toss with the oil.
 Grill the peaches for 2-3 minutes per side.
-Remove them from the grill using an offset spatula – I find this works better than a regular spatula and helps prevent the grill marks from being left on the grill.
+Remove them from the grill using an offset spatula – this works better than a regular spatula and helps prevent the grill marks from being left on the grill.4 ripe but firm peaches, ½ teaspoon avocado oil